Recording and Sound Design

 • Cassette (Dolby B, Dolby C, or DBX type II on request)

-• Open Reel (1/4", most speeds and formats, up to 15 ips; Dolby B or DBX type I on request)
+• Open Reel (1/4", most speeds and formats, up to 15 ips; Dolby A, SR, B or DBX type I on request)

-I will do short runs of CDRs or cassettes.
-If you need large numbers of copies (50-100 or more) you are best off going to a duplication house that makes CDRs, commercial-standard CDs or analog cassettes.
-I know of several such places and can prepare master tapes or CDRs that meet their specifications.
+I will do short runs of CDRs.
+If you need large numbers of copies (50-100 or more) you are best off going to a duplication house that makes CDRs or commercial-standard CDs.
+I know of several such places and can prepare digital files or CDRs that meet their specifications.
 If you wish, I can oversee all the details of dealing with such a duplicator.

 Back to Top